Hawaii lawmakers return with vows to help working families

 House Speaker Scott Saiki said he favored expanding the earned income tax credit, which he estimated would help about 100,000 working households.

-He said there have been some proposals to offer food or rental tax credits, but he believes expanding the earned income tax credit would provide relief at “one entry point.”
+He said there have been some proposals to offer food or rental tax credits, but he believes enlarging the earned income tax credit would provide relief at “one entry point.”
 He didn’t offer a specific dollar amount, saying “we’ll see what happens” during the session.

 Gov. Josh Green told reporters after the House and Senate opening ceremonies that he supported Saiki a “thousand percent” on the tax credit.
 He said he would propose $306 million in tax relief for working families during his State of the State speech next Monday.